 Club hire: TaylorMade sets at €38 per 18 holes.
 Buggy €48, electric trolley €20.
 The Toptracer range is excellent for a proper warm-up - use it.

-Location: Port d'Alcúdia, about 50 minutes north of Palma.
-Allow time and don't rush back.
+Location: Port d'Alcudia, about 50 minutes north of Palma.
+Allow time and do not rush back.

 The Restaurant Terrace

 One of the best places on the island for a post-round lunch.
-The restaurant is run by Grupo Babuxa — the group behind the well-regarded Casa Gallega restaurants in Palma — Mediterranean cooking with a sea terrace directly facing the Alcanada lighthouse.
+The restaurant is run by Grupo Babuxa, the group behind the well-regarded Casa Gallega restaurants in Palma, with Mediterranean cooking and a sea terrace directly facing the Alcanada lighthouse.
 Their set lunch runs around €30 per person.
-Factor it in — this is not a place to rush away from.
+Factor it in - this is not a place to rush away from.

 Verdict

-Alcanada is the course I'd take someone to if I wanted them to fall in love with golf in Mallorca.
-The greens will test you.
-The drive north is worth it.
-The lunch afterwards is non-negotiable.
+Alcanada is the course I'd use if I wanted someone to understand why people come back to golf in Mallorca.
+The greens will test you, the drive north is worth it, and you should leave enough time for lunch afterwards.

 Alcanada is one of my two anchor courses for play-with-a-pro days.
 Want to play it properly?